 This is our family’s recipe and we usually slow cook the brisket in a wine gravy in the oven.
 But whether you make the brisket in the oven or in your electric slow cooker, it always comes out perfect every time!

 If you have any tips or recipes for cooking a brisket, please tell us in your comments below.
-We’d would love to share your ideas with everyone!
+We’d would love to share your recipes with everyone!

 In the meantime, enjoy this recipe and have a great day!